Charles D. B. King

 Charles Dunbar Burgess King (12 March 1875 – 4 September 1961) was a Liberian politician who served as the 17th president of Liberia from 1920 to 1930.
 He was of Americo-Liberian and Sierra Leone Creole descent.
 He was a member of the True Whig Party, which ruled the country from 1878 until 1980.

 King was Attorney General from 1904 until 1912, and Secretary of State of Liberia from 1912 until he was elected president in 1919.
 In this capacity, he attended the 1919 Paris Peace Conference and the accompanying First Pan-African Congress.
 Though a moderate supporter of reform, he continued to support the patronage machine and corrupt dominance of the True Whig Party.

-President King’s administration was marked with scandal.
-His economic agenda and development plan constantly fell short of expectations; although literacy rates increased steadily in regards to wider access to public education he failed to prevent Liberia from political unrest further hindering economic growth.
+President King's administration was marked by scandal.
+His economic agenda and development plan consistently fell short of expectations; and while literacy rates increased with broader access to public education, his presidency is best known for a string of political scandals and economic setbacks.

-In 1927, he won the presidential election with over 15 times more votes than there were electors, causing concern for a rigged and corrupt election, but a forced labor and slavery scandal forced his resignation in 1930.
+In 1927, he won a sham presidential election, similar to the one he had won in 1923, with official results showing over 15 times more votes for him than there were electors.
+A forced labor and slavery scandal forced his resignation in 1930.
 Charles King resigned in disgrace and retired from seeking higher office thereafter until his death.
-His presidency was marked by extreme corruption, nepotism for the hiring of officials rather than by skill, and a lack of transparency regarding the decisions his administration was making regarding the welfare of the people and utilization of slave labor.
+His presidency was marked by extreme corruption, nepotism for the hiring of officials rather than by skill, and a lack of transparency regarding the decisions his administration was making regarding the welfare of the people and use of slave labor.

 Presidency (1920–1930)

-King became Liberia's President in 1920 and served for 10 years.
-Though a moderate supporter of reform, he continued to support the patronage machine and dominance of the True Whig Party.
-As president, he helped establish the Booker Washington Agricultural and Industrial Institute in Kakata in 1929.
+King became Liberia's President in 1920 and served for ten years.
+As president, he helped establish the Booker Washington Agricultural and Industrial Institute in Kakata in 1929, and although King was considered a moderate reformer within the True Whig Party, his administration was mired in corruption and controversy, serving the party's patronage machine and making appointments based on nepotism and political favors.